netdata/netdata/streaming/README.md

 Alarms for the `slave` are triggered by **both** the `slave` and the `master` (and actually each can have different alarms configurations or have alarms disabled).

+Take a note, that custom chart names, configured on the `slave`, should be in the form `type.name` to work correctly.
+The `master` will truncate the `type` part and substitute the original chart `type` to store the name in the database.

 ### netdata proxies